Ever hear of the book “the Seven Habits of Highly Effective People?”

 But what about a successful mortgage marketer?

 What sort of habits fuel them?
-What does their day look like?
+What does their

 In essence, what are the actions that separate them from the average mortgage originators?

 And what can you do to share in that success?

 Step #1: A Productive Day Starts at the Beginning

 And you can’t have productivity unless you start the day out on the right note.

 One of the most transformative ways to get more done as a mortgage marketer is to accomplish something every single day that you can be proud of.

 In fact, many productivity experts recommend writing down your plan for the day and then ranking each task in terms of its importance.